RustyRaptor/SolvAR-Documentation/userstories.md

 #### Acceptance Test

-Use the user interface to select an image, and use pre-allocated location data to test the visual feedback.
+Use the user interface to select a model, and use pre-allocated location data to test the visual feedback.

 ## 3 Visualize Location Data